cbonaco1/final_project/README.md

-# README
+# FeatherNote

 Welcome to the FeatherNote application.
 FeatherNote is a web-based application inspired by EverNote.
 This application is built using the Rails web framework, as well as React.js.

-FeatherNote features include:
+## Features
 - [ ] Create an account
 - [ ] Log in / Log out
 - [ ] Create, view, and edit notes